ooni/gatherings/internal/2016-11-berlin/explorer-users-stories.md

 # OONI Explorer User Stories

-I'm a blogger (or journalist) and I want to include the graph I found out in the explorer page inside my page (like a widget) to have an interactive graph that links to the OONI page.
+I'm a blogger (or journalist) and I want to include the graph I found in the explorer page inside my page (like a widget) to have an interactive graph that links to the OONI page.